Table Of Content

 - Spectrum: the built-in spectrum analyzer shows the spectrum of the signal at the output of the plug-in.
 For the stereo version, the left channel is represented with a blue curve, and the right channel with a pink curve.

-- Gain control: you can drag the blue cat logos vertically to change the gain for each band.
-Clicking on this control also modifies the current band.
+- Gain control: you can drag the band controls vertically to change the gain for each band.
+Clicking on this control also selects the band as current.

 - The frequency response of the crossover filters is displayed with a different color for each band.
-The curve displayed is the actual curve of the filter, not a theoretical or simplified representation of it.
-The response curve of the selected band is filled with the associated color (band number 2 in the screen shot above).
+The displayed curve is the actual curve of the filter, not a theoretical or simplified representation of it.
+The response curve of the selected band is filled with the associated color (band number 3 in the screen shot above).

 - Global response: this curve represents the global spectral response of the plug-in (it does not include the gain stage of the master section).